scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

     assert f"{x = }" == "x = 3"
 ```

 Now this test will only run on Python 3.7 or newer, and will be skipped on earlier versions.
-You don't have to use a string for the condition, but if you don't, add a `reason=` so there will still be nice printout explaining why the test was skipped.
+You don't have to use a string for the condition, but if you don't, add a `reason=` so there will still be a nice printout explaining why the test was skipped.

 You can also use `xfail` for tests that are expected to fail (you can even strictly test them as failing if you want).
 You can use `parametrize` to make a single parameterized test instead of sharing them (with fixtures).
 There's a `filterwarnings` mark, too.